Kong/kong/CHANGELOG/README.md

 Commands:
-  add <filename> [options]           add a changelog file. release <version> [options]        release a release note based on the files in the CHANGELOG/unreleased directory. preview <version> [options]        preview a release note based on the files in the CHANGELOG/unreleased directory.
+  add <filename> [options]           add a changelog file. release <version>                  release a release note based on the files in the CHANGELOG/unreleased directory. preview <version>                  preview a release note based on the files in the CHANGELOG/unreleased directory.

 Options:
   -h, --help                         display help for command